Troubled Paradise: Background and development

 The production of Troubled Paradise has its roots back in Slayyyter's Mini Tour (2019), when she teased fans saying the album would be "much better" than her debut mixtape and that they would love it.
 In early 2020, the singer traveled to L.A. to work on the record.
 She ended up staying there, while many recording studios shuttered and halted music production.
-“A lot of people were, like ‘I can’t make songs right now ’cause I can’t get to the studio [...]
-And I was like, ‘[That] sucks.
-I’m fine.
-I know how to do it.’”, she says.
+"A lot of people were, like 'I can't make songs right now 'cause I can't get to the studio [...]
+And I was like, '[That] sucks.
+I'm fine.
+I know how to do it.'", she says.
 Regarding the production of Troubled Paradise, she stated in interviews that its sound would be cleaner than her previous record, as she realized many fans were criticizing the mixing of Slayyyter.
 "It isn't bedroom pop", says the artist.

+Composition

+Slayyyter said that the album was divided into a rap-centered first half and a pop-centered second half.
+Slayyyter described her sound during this era as experimental pop.
+She also said that the album’s lyrics were supposed to be "vulgar" and "ridiculous" in order to play with taboos and humor, comparing her humor to Cardi B's.
+Slayyyter later described the album's visuals as a "disaster".

+Songs

+Slayyyter described "Venom" as an "club track," and the most "insane" song on the album.
+Throatzillaaa was inspired by a comment Slayyyter's friend made about a porn star.
+Slayyyter cited “Clouds” as the best song she had ever made, in June 2021.
+Clouds was inspired by the imposter syndrome she felt as an unsuccessful artist during the COVID-19 quarantine.
+"Cowboys" and "Serial Killer" are narratively driven, and saw Slayyyter pushing herself to write stronger lyrics.
+She said that "Letters" is her first love ballad, a stark contrast from the explicit nature of her other work.